Illinois Moved into Phase 4 of the Restore Illinois Plan on June 26, 2020. Access the guidelines here.

 - The City of St. Charles will continue to provide essential services related to public health, safety and welfare.

-- Our police and fire departments ask residents to only use 911 for true emergencies, and inform dispatchers of all symptoms you are having so they are prepared when arriving on scene.
+- Inform 911 dispatchers of all symptoms you are having so first responders are prepared when arriving on scene.

 State of IIlinois